shreeshsk123/lagrangian-project/README.md

 ## 💻 Code Enhancement
 Improved program output to clearly represent the steps involved in solving constrained optimization using the Lagrangian method.

+## 📐 Mathematical Enhancement
+Improved the representation of the Lagrangian formulation by clearly defining the objective function and constraint, making the mathematical approach easier to understand.